A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 “Ethan, redirect your drone to the southern perimeter of the smoke,” Lia instructed through the app’s communication feature.
 “We need a clearer view of the fireline forming there.”

 Ethan adjusted the drone’s trajectory, sending the live feed of flames licking at the brush’s edge.
 He kept the drone upwind, ensuring it stayed clear of smoke turbulence.
-At the command center, Lia marked the fireline’s location on the tactical map and relayed the information to the professional crews now closing in on the scene.
+Lia marked the fireline’s location on the tactical map at the command center and relayed the information to the professional crews now closing in on the scene.

 Citizen-Led Initial Mitigation

 Meanwhile, a group of volunteers stationed on the ridge’s northern side received their alerts.
 Among them was Carla, who managed a cache of hand tools stored at a community center.
 Guided by risk-assessed instructions from the command center, Carla and her team retrieved fire rakes, shovels, and protective gear.
-The app provided directions to a safe location for starting a firebreak, well ahead of the advancing flames.
+The app provided directions to a safe location for starting a firebreak well ahead of the advancing flames.

 “Carla, this is Command.
 Wind speeds are picking up.
 You’ve got about 15 minutes before it’s unsafe to stay in that area.
 Begin wrapping up and prepare to evacuate.”
 Carla acknowledged the message, urging her team to complete the firebreak and retreat to their vehicles.